Whelsea/DefenseShuffleDP/README.md

   - All settings can be modified at the beginning of `histogram/run_experiments.py`, in a similar manner to `count_sum`, by adjusting the `algorithms`, `data_modes`, and parameter lists such as `list_n`, `list_B`, `list_lambda`, etc.
   - For quick testing or debugging, the algorithms can also be executed directly within their corresponding files (e.g., `FE1.py` or `ours_fe.py`) without running the full experiment script.
   - Note on FE1 under small ε: The implementation of FE1 includes a μ-search procedure and a bucket-size (`b`) computation.
-When FE1 is used in hierarchical protocols (e.g., **Ours+FE1**), where each layer receives a small privacy budget (typically O(ε / log n)), the search process can become unstable.
+When FE1 is used in hierarchical protocols (e.g., **Ours+FE1**), where each level receives a small privacy budget (typically O(ε / log n)), the search process can become unstable.
 In our implementation, this behavior can be controlled using the `use_mu_search` flag
     when initializing `FE1Baseline`:

     ```python